-How outcomes are measured each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) • Students recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) • Students conduct self in an ethical manner in all professional activities during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) • Students become knowledgeable about research ethics in PSY 1417 (previously PSY 1409), and demonstrate application of research ethics by taking the Human Subjects Research training offered by the Collaborative Institutional Training Initiative (CITI).
-How outcomes are measured: Evaluation tool and self-study location: for each training/experiential activity listed above.
-List where in the self-study all associated evaluation tools are located.
-PSY 1417 course grade (previously 1409 in Fall 2016 and earlier), PSY 1418 course grade (previously 1409 in Fall 2016 and earlier), and Performance on Ethical Legal Standards and Policy item 26 of practicum evaluation.
+How outcomes are measured for each training/experiential activity listed above.
+List where in the self-study all associated evaluation tools are located. each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum II; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) Students recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum II; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) Students conduct self in an ethical manner in all professional activities during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum II; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) Students become knowledgeable about research ethics in PSY 1417 (previously PSY 1409), and demonstrate application of research ethics by taking the Human Subjects Research training offered by the Collaborative Institutional Training Initiative (CITI).
+How outcomes are measured: PSY 1417 course grade (previously 1409 in Fall 2016 and earlier), PSY 1418 course grade (previously 1409 in Fall 2016 and earlier), and Policy item 26 of practicum evaluation.
 Performance on Ethical Legal Standards and Policy item 27 of practicum evaluation.
 Performance on Ethical Legal Standards and Policy item 28 of practicum evaluation.
+Performance on Ethical Legal Standards and Policy item 28 of practicum evaluation.
+Performance on Ethical Legal Standards and Policy item 28 of practicum evaluation.
+Performance on Ethical Legal Standards and Policy item 28 of practicum evaluation.
 CITI Proficiency exam in PSY 1417 (previously 1409).
-Assignments detailed within Ethics and Professional Issues (PSY 1417; previously 1409) syllabus (in Section II.B.2).
-Assignments detailed within Ethics and Professional Issues (PSY 1417; previously 1409) syllabus (in Section II.B.2).
-Ethics items on Practicum Evaluation located Within practica syllabus (in Section II.B.2).
-CITI Proficiency Certification as described Within PSY 1417 syllabus (in Section II.B.2).
+CITI Proficiency exam in PSY 1417 (previously 1409).
 Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
 Grade of B- or higher on PSY 1417/1409 course grade.
 Grade of B- or higher on PSY 1418/1409 course grade.
 Ratings of B- or better on Ethical Legal Standards and Policy items (26-28) of Practicum Evaluation.
 Score of 90 or better on CITI exam in order to pass PSY 1417 (previously PSY 1409).
 Competency: (iii) Individual and cultural diversity Elements associated with this competency from IR C-8 D An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
 Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
 The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles (e.g., research, services, and other professional activities).
 This includes the ability